-**If you want to use veggies like carrots, green beans or kohlrabi, dice and steam them and then add them to the tempered oil, mix well, add salt and coconut.
+**If you want to use veggies like carrots, green beans, or kohlrabi, dice and steam them and then add them to the tempered oil, mix well, add salt and coconut.

 Mung beans are widely used all over India and the recipes vary by region.
 I am sharing a very general recipe, not specific to any state.
 It is a light and delicious recipe, and this dal will go great with rice or rotis.

 - Soak the mung beans overnight.
 The next morning, drain the water and add 3 times the amount of water in a pan along with the soaked mung beans.
 Bring to a rolling boil, then turn the heat to low, cover, and let the beans cook slowly.
-They should cook in 20 to 30 minutes.
+They should cook for 20 to 30 minutes.